-- FIT PROFILE: High volume / Low profile (Volume refers to the amount of space the insole will take up in your shoe.
-Profile is how much shape you can expect to feel under your foot)
+- FIT PROFILE: Low profile/High volume insoles; Volume refers to the amount of space these comfortable Superfeet insoles will take up in your shoe, whereas, the Profile is how much shape you can expect to feel under your foot

-- REINFORCED STABILIZER CAP: the base of the insole that supports the rearfoot and provides structure and stability to the foam layer
+- REINFORCED STABILIZER CAP: The base of these Superfeet orthotic shoe inserts supports the rearfoot and provides structure and stability to the foam layer

-- DEEP HEEL CUP: features a deep, narrow heel cup that helps support the foot during high-impact activities and long distances
+- DEEP HEEL CUP: These support insoles feature a deep, narrow heel cup that helps support the foot during high-impact activities and long distances

 The ultimate winner of our roundup is Superfeet with its Run Comfort insoles.
 These are unique by many things, but the combination of versatility and durability is what made them the winner.

 You can wear them for hours, and they will maintain comfort.
 Additionally, you donât have to worry about odors because odor control is amazing.

 Weâve come to the end of our Superfeet vs Powerstep comparison.
 Although you cannot go wrong with either if you care about comfort and support, it seems that Superfeet is a company that knows how to make great insoles for runners.